wathmal/sinhala-ocr/README.md

 ```

 ### running the script
-you need to have all the fonts mentioned in the code installed in your system. make sure font names don't have any spaces or escpae characetrs.
+you need to have all the fonts mentioned in the code installed in your system. make sure font names don't have any spaces or escape characters.

 ```
 npm install